 Metal powders, such as soft magnetic composites (SMC), can maximise the utilisation of active materials in electromagnetic applications.
 And surface coatings made from powdered metals can improve a component’s wear and corrosion resistance, and thus increase its lifetime in a sustainable way.
 We can offer metal powder-based solutions for drinking water purification that can improve the lives of millions of people worldwide.

-Our portfolio also includes a process for industrial wastewater treatment, and media for soil and groundwater remediation.
 Additive manufacturing, while still under development, offers huge potential for improving resource efficiency and extending product life.

 However, sustainable development is not something we can achieve alone – we need to work with others.
 Höganäs has a long tradition of working on projects with our customers, universities, research institutes, and other industry partners.
 This is a tradition that we are continuing as we tackle the industry’s sustainability challenges.